Connecting low income elderly and adults with disabilities to medical care, independence and a healthier quality of life

 11,206 free rides for 744 low income elderly and disabled

-Free rides supported by funding from the Birmingham Jefferson County Transit Authority and Federal Section 5310 grant funding; Beeson Trust Team-Canterbury United Methodist Church; Community Foundation of Greater Birmingham, United Way of Central Alabama, the Dixie Vintage Antique Automobile Club, and The EyeSight Foundation of Alabama.
+Free rides supported by funding from the Birmingham Jefferson County Transit Authority and Federal Section 5310 grant funding; Beeson Trust Team-Canterbury United Methodist Church; Community Foundation of Greater Birmingham, United Way of Central Alabama, the Dixie Vintage Antique Automobile Club, The EyeSight Foundation of Alabama, and The Caring Foundation of Blue Cross Blue Shield of Alabama.

 Look for our Senior Ride logo on our transportation partners’ (Need A Ride) vans!